SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{RMSE} = \sqrt{ \frac{1}{n} \sum_{i=1}^n (F_i - O_i)^2 } $$

 RMSE is a frequently used measure for evaluating forecast accuracy.
-Since the errors are squared before being averaged, the RMSE gives higher weight to large errors.
+Since the errors are squared before being averaged, the RMSE gives higher weight to large errors compared to, e.g., MAE.
+But like MAE, RMSE is a non-negative measure, where lower RMSE values indicate higher accuracy and a RMSE value of zero indicates perfect accuracy.
+For example, a wind speed forecast with RMSE of 1.2 m/s is more accurate than a forecast with RMSE of 1.8 m/s.

 ### Forecast Skill ($$ s $$) {#s}